Joint Custody vs Legal Guardianship: What’s the difference?

 In a custody arrangement:

-• The adult is a biological parent of the child
+• The adult is the biological parent of the child

 • The court has settled a parental dispute over with whom the child should live and how often they should be there